-Place System Warwickshire needs dynamic, passionate and agile One of the challenges of the two-tier model is that lines leadership to deliver its future ambitions. of accountability can be unclear and confusing.
-We have Reorganisation will provide the senior leaders of the an opportunity to establish a new Council with clearer new Council with a stronger voice and greater and stronger accountability in delivering for citizens. influence at a regional and national level - further amplifying Warwickshire's existing role within the West Midlands Combined Authority.
-In Warwickshire, political leaders face a series of tensions and complex delivery issues, made more difficult by the fact that they are being overseen by six At the same time as having greater resources and councils.
-The complexity and cost associated with this influence, we can put more power in the hands of arrangement pose issues for the Warwickshire Councils local people and communities via "double devolution". in making the most of the opportunities presented and We can become a beacon of modern, effective and the issues that they must tackle.
-The complex structure high impact public services powering growth, building also creates 'failure demand' with people contacting the homes and infrastructure, supporting people to have wrong Council as they do not understand how the two better, healthier lives and genuinely delivering value, tiers operate.
-A single point of contact and accountability thereby saving significant amounts of taxpayers' will address many of these challenges.
+One of the challenges of the two-tier model is that lines of accountability can be unclear and confusing.
+We have an opportunity to establish a new Council with clearer and stronger accountability in delivering for citizens.

+In Warwickshire, political leaders face a series of tensions and complex delivery issues, made more difficult by the fact that they are being overseen by six councils.
+The complexity and cost associated with this arrangement pose issues for the Warwickshire Councils in making the most of the opportunities presented and the issues that they must tackle.
+The complex structure also creates 'failure demand' with people contacting the wrong Council as they do not understand how the two tiers operate.
+A single point of contact and accountability will address many of these challenges.